mojaloop/mini-loop/README.md

 ## Overview

 Mini-loop is a simple, opinonated 'out of the box' installation of [Mojaloop](https://mojaloop.io) for test and demonstration purposes.
-The goal is to make it easy and reliable to deploy Mojaloop both locally or in a cloud environment.
+The goal is to make it easy and reliable to deploy Mojaloop locally.
-This project essentially automates the instructions for the linux installation in the mojaloop documentation at https://mojaloop.io/documentation/deployment-guide/local-setup-linux.html#mojaloop-setup-for-linux-ubuntu.
+This project automates the instructions for the linux installation in the mojaloop documentation at https://docs.mojaloop.io/documentation/deployment-guide/local-setup-linux.html.
-There are however some minor variations from these onboarding docs, such as using helm3 charts and enabling kubernetes version 1.18.
-See [#1070-helm3](https://github.com/mojaloop/project/issues/1070) and [#219-kubernetes-version](https://github.com/mojaloop/helm/issues/219) for more deatils.

 ## Description / Approach

-Using Hashicorp Vagrant, a VirtualBox Ubnutu VM or Google Cloud VM is created and all of the components required to run mojaloop are automatically installed and configured into this VM.
-Once the VM is booted the mojaloop helm chart is deployed and the mojaloop kubernetes pods and services created, the mini-loop configuration automatically runs the /vagrant/scripts/02_seed_mojaloop.sh script to load test data into the mojaloop application and then executes the mojaloop postman/newman based Golden_Path test collections against this mojaloop installation using localhost.
+Using Hashicorp Vagrant, a VirtualBox Ubuntu VM is created and all of the components required to run mojaloop are automatically installed and configured into this VM.
+Once the VM is booted the mojaloop helm chart is deployed and the mojaloop kubernetes pods and services created, the mini-loop configuration automatically runs the mojaloop testing toolkit (https://docs.mojaloop.io/documentation/mojaloop-technical-overview/ml-testing-toolkit/) using "helm testr ml".
+The testing toolkit then performs the data setup and executes the Golden_Path test collections against this mojaloop installation using localhost.

 Once the golden_path tests have completed, users can interact with the installation.
 Refer to the instructions below on logging into the VM and running a transfer.